avaframe/AvaFrame/docs/moduleIn4Region.rst

     * Entrainment areas (shapefile in ENT directory)
     * Resistance areas (shapefile in RES directory)

+The module is intended to work with only one of each of these files.
+The first file that is found is the one that is used.

 Where the expected input directory structure is::

   avalancheDir/
   └── Inputs/
       ├── REL/
-      │   └── release_areas.shp
+      │   └── *.shp         # release areas
-      ├── ENT/ (optional)
+      ├── ENT/              # entrainment areas
-      │   └── entrainment.shp
+      │   └── *.shp
-      ├── RES/ (optional)
+      ├── RES/              # resistance areas
-      │   └── resistance.shp
+      │   └── *.shp
-      └── dem_file.asc or dem_file.tif
+      └── *.asc or *.tif    # digital elevation model (DEM)

 Group and scenario creation
 ---------------------------
 Input data organization is based on two key concepts:

-1. **Groups**: Collections of avalanche release areas that are located in the same spatial domain and may be wanted to be simulated together (e.g. divided into avalanche paths)
+1. **Groups**: Collections of avalanche release areas (single polygon features) that are located in the same spatial domain and may be wanted to be simulated together (e.g. divided into avalanche paths)
 2. **Scenarios**: Collections of release area features within each group, that would be simulated together in :ref:`com1DFA <com1DFA>`.

 These may be defined through two new attributes in the input release area shapefile attribute table: